 For most accidents, the root of the cause is negligence.
 Though “being negligent” is a common phrase, it has a legal definition.
 When a person acts in a way that a reasonable person wouldn’t, and their actions are the cause of injury to another person, they are said to be negligent.
 There are four general elements of negligence in a motorcycle accident case, and they all must be proven in order to have a successful lawsuit.

 1. Duty of Care

 Drivers and others on the road have a duty of care to follow all safety and traffic laws and regulations on the road.
 It’s important for both drivers and motorcyclists alike to know Long Island’s traffic laws.
 For instance, it’s illegal for motorcyclists to split lanes.
-Drivers are forbidden from holding their phone at all while driving.
-Some of these laws are specific to New York and even Nassau or Suffolk County, but of course there are traffic laws that are common across the country, such as stopping at red lights.
+Drivers are forbidden from holding their phones at all while driving.
+Some of these laws are specific to New York and even Nassau or Suffolk County, but of course, there are traffic laws that are common across the country, such as stopping at red lights.

 2. Breach of Duty of Care

 If a driver fails to uphold their duty of care, they are said to have breached it.
 In some cases, vehicle manufacturers can be said to have breached their duty of care if there is a malfunction.
 However, for anyone to be said to have breached their duty of care, the incident must have been foreseeable.
 For instance, if a tree falls suddenly in the road, and a car hits a motorcyclist while they’re swerving to avoid the tree, they might not be held liable.